 The "main" ending to Hawaiian Punch and the season (well, at least it appears that way even though Canada aired the other ending).
 Mere seconds after Heather wins with people finally supporting her after three seasons, Gollum!
 Ezekiel snatches the case from her and drowns in the volcano with it, the volcano erupts, everyone runs to the ocean and swims away... except Chris and Chef, whose boat sinks; Alejandro, who was trampled by the others during their escape and covered in the lava; Blaineley, whose full-body cast meant she couldn't swim and might have been Killed Off for Real and Heather herself, who was a split second away from being flattened by a giant flaming boulder before the episode ends.
 One part Gainax, one part Downer, all-Mood Whiplash from a too-brief Crowning Moment of Heartwarming.
 Plus, this particular Wall Banger made this the only "finale" that doesn't end on a mostly-high note.

-Chris practically cheats throughout the whole season, almost as if he wanted to make sure Alejandro and Heather would be the finalists.
-Every time Team Victory loses, they have to vote someone off; every time they don't come in last, the other teams are spared elimination.
+Chris cheated throughout the entire season, as if he wanted to make sure Alejandro and Heather would be the finalists.
+Every time Team Victory lost, they had to vote someone off.
+Every time they didn't lose, surprise, it's a reward challenge!
+The other teams are spared elimination.
 Every.
 Single.
 Time.
-The only reason Izzy went before DJ was because she was taken away!
-And then when all of Team Victory is gone, he changes the rules of a challenge (as mentioned above) so that Noah goes, and next challenge disregards votes so Duncan can stay.
+The only reason Izzy was gone before DJ was because another force took her away!
+And then when all of Team Victory is gone, he changes the rules of a challenge (as mentioned above) so that Noah goes, and then the next challenge disregards votes so Duncan can stay.
 He later makes the call to eliminate both Courtney and Blaineley, because the show is running thin (which wouldn't have happened if he didn't make so many non-eliminations, so it's his own fault.)
-He spares Heather, Duncan, and Alejandro at least one once each, two of them being the finalists.
-We all have Willing Suspension of Disbelief when it comes to Chris, but how many times he changed the rules, spared some and not others, makes him and the eliminations very irritating throughout the whole season to some.
+He spares Heather, Duncan, and Alejandro (all selfish villains) at least one once each, two of them being the finalists.
+He even helped cover for Al a couple times.
+We all have Willing Suspension of Disbelief when it comes to Chris, but how many times he changed the rules, spared the mean characters and not others, makes him and the eliminations very irritating throughout the whole season to some.

 Let's not forget how he deliberately exposed Gwen to her eucalyptus allergy in the tie-breaker between her and Courtney likely so that the drama between Courtney & Duncan could continue.